Garathd/vidx-video-sharing/README.md

 During development, all code was written in Cloud 9 and updates were saved and tested locally.
 Throughout the process I used [GitHub](https://github.com/Garathd/milestone-project-4) to keep track of changes and to maintain version control in my code base.

-The development version of my application is on github and I push this code using *git push origin master* and the code is run and tested on Cloud 9 before being updated to heroku
+The development version of my application is on GitHub and I push this code using *git push origin master* and the code is run and tested on Cloud 9 before being updated to heroku

 The production version of my application is deployed to heroku and I push this code using *git push heroku* and the live application can be found [here](https://milestone-project-4.herokuapp.com/).

 ### Heroku Deployment Steps